 The common sketchy freelancer will knock up a rough template website using out-dated technology, drag out the process, or even take your deposit and disappear into cyberspace.

 Language barriers are often another frustrating part of working with freelancers overseas.
 Now before you get your knickers in a twist, no they are not all bad!
 You might luck out and find a fabulous freelancer – in fact before Thorn Creative, I was freelancing!
-However, I have rebuilt websites done by more freelancers than I should have needed to (see one such story here!).
+However, I have rebuilt websites done by more freelancers than I should have needed to.
 Unless you are 100% confident they can deliver and understand your requirements, tread with caution.